Hiring a Fundraising Consultant: 12 Essential Tips

 Community-based organizations offer directories that can be localized to specific areas.

-These directories can be a great resource for nonprofits who are looking for a local consultant.
+These directories can be a great resource for nonprofits who are looking for local nonprofit consulting services.
 That said, there are many benefits to be gained from not limiting a search by location.

 Examples of Professional Organizations

 The Giving Institute consists of member organizations that have served clients of every size and purpose, from local institutions to international organizations.